MartinPankraz/DSAGTechXChange24/1-sap-cap-on-azure/student/quest3.md

   ![](2024-01-23-18-49-52.png)

-  To test integration with the ODATA provider, click `BuisinessPartnersLocal` or `Fiori preview` and follow your terminal in VS Code.
+  To test integration with the ODATA provider, click the link to `index.html` below "Web Applications" and follow your terminal in VS Code.

   ![](2024-01-23-18-51-18.png)